 Art Deco Honey Bee Mappin & Webb

 With the Original Box From our Accessories collection, we are pleased to offer an Art Deco Honey Bee by Mappin and Webb.
-The novelty honey pot cast as a large honey Bee with textured legs and silver plated body has...
+The novelty Jam pot cast as a large Honey Bee with textured legs and silver plated body has...
 Read More

 Renowned Makers Mappin & Webb

 With the Original Box